Raj-08/Q-Flow/README.md

 # Q-FLOW
-The Complete Reinforcement Learning ToolBox for Large Language Models !
 ![Alt Text](images/img-copy.jpg)

 # QFlow

-Welcome to **QFlow**, a revolutionary approach to reinforcement learning (RL) designed specifically for large language models (LLMs).
+Welcome to **QFlow**, we focus on advancing Research And Development on Reinforcement Learning (RL) for LLMs.
 At **QFlow**, we don’t just apply traditional RL techniques to LLMs—we’ve crafted a dedicated toolbox packed with innovative solutions to help you unlock the full potential of reinforcement learning.

 ## What is QFlow?